Blendify/blender-manual/blender_docs/manual/interface/controls/nodes/groups.rst

    :Mode:      All Modes
    :Menu:      :menuselection:`File --> Link/Append`

-Once you have appended a Node Tree to your blend-file, you can make use of it in the Node editor by pressing :kbd:`Shift-A`, :menuselection:`Add --> Group`, then selecting the appended group.
+Once you have appended a Node Tree to your blend-file, you can make use of it in a node editor by pressing :kbd:`Shift-A`, :menuselection:`Add --> Group`, then selecting the appended group.
 The "control panel" of the Group include the individual controls for the grouped nodes.
 You can change them by working with the Group node like any other node.